mVigholt/GDS/FakeNewsPredictor/README.md

 Run Model:
 1. In Models.ipynb specify the model and dataset to test under "Choose model, and data to test against"
 2. Run All
+3. To test other data, make changes under "Choose model, and data to test against", and run this block, and the block under "Predict and test score"
-3. To test other data and or model, make changes under "Choose model, and data to test against", and run this block, and the block under "Predict and test score"
+4. To test other model, make changes under "Choose model, and data to test against", and run this block, and the block under "Train model" and "Predict and test score"